-Hotfixes should only include small code changes to fix critical / show stopper bugs in the current PRD release.
-The hotfix release should only change at third position of the release number (e.g. 11.0.
+Hotfixes should only include small code changes to fix critical/show stopper bugs in the current PRD release.
+The hotfix release should only change at the third position of the release number (e.g., 11.0.
 2 ).

-The start of each individual step needs to be requested explicitly via Service Desk ticket (separate deployment instructions for UAT and PRD), along with deployment instructions.
-(See also Deployment Instructions.)
+The start of each individual step needs to be requested explicitly via a Service Desk ticket (separate deployment instructions for UAT and PRD), along with deployment instructions, see also Providing Instructions.

-The instructions must be sent (the very) latest on the day before the deployment, until the end of the German business day.
+The instructions must be sent right in time.
 Otherwise the deployment step is considered cancelled and has to be re-scheduled.

 Deployments which are done by Intershop must be scheduled in advance with the Intershop deployment manager.

 The necessary lead time depends on the deployment type.